 You need happy muscles

-Using state-of-the-art neuromuscular dentistry, we determine if the symptoms you are experiencing are the result of a bad bite.
-We then go thru a series of steps to not only relieve your symptoms but to also correct the cause of your symptoms.
+Using modern neuromuscular dentistry, we determine if the symptoms you are experiencing are the result of a bad bite.
+We then go through a series of steps to not only relieve your symptoms but to also correct the cause of your symptoms.
 Treatment usually begins with the relieve of muscle spasms and the associated pain.
 We use a unit called a Myo-monitor which helps relax the patient’s muscles.
 The Myo-monitor stimulates the Trigeminal Nerve and The Facial nerve using a very mild electrical impulse.
 After TENSing there is much less activity, and the muscle are much “happier”.

 You need a comfortable bite

 After the muscles are relaxed, we start the next phase of treatment which is bite stabilization.
 We fabricate a temporary appliance, known as an orthotic, which is worn on the teeth.
 The orthotic keeps the muscles in the “happy” position which was established with the use of the Tens unit.
 Once you are stable, we can move on to the next step, which involves correcting the bite to keep the jaws in this comfortable position.
 Sometimes it is possible to use orthodontic treatment to move the teeth into a position that is comfortable for the muscles.